IOC approves venues for new sports at Tokyo 2020

 Tokyo was picked by the IOC as a safe choice to host the world's biggest multi-sports event but organizers have been struggling with mounting costs.

-Price tags for many venues have soared since Tokyo won the race in 2013, which organizers blame on increased construction costs after the March 11, 2011 earthquake and tsunami disaster.
+Price tags for many venues have soared since Tokyo won the race in 2013, which organizers blame on increased construction costs after the earthquake and tsunami five years ago.

-(Reporting by Karolos Grohmann; editing by Ken Ferris)
+Reporting by Karolos Grohmann; editing by Ken Ferris

-Spanish energy company Repsol has extended its 22-year sponsorship of world champion Marc Marquez's factory Honda MotoGP team until the end of 2018.

-LAUSANNE, Switzerland The International Olympic Committee (IOC) on Wednesday said it had extended provisional measures against Russia over its doping scandal "until further notice" pending the evaluation of a World Anti-Doping Agency (WADA)-commissioned report.